msgre/uwsgi_logging/README.md

 I wasn't able to find right combination of settings mainly due to my lack of knowledge about uWSGI.
 But smarter head pointing me to this:

-    uWSGI is logging to its stderr.
-App will inherit both stdout/stderr fds from parent, so their logs are mixed on stderr, but stdout is app only. uWSGI is silent on stdout AFAIK.
+> uWSGI is logging to its stderr.
+App will inherit both stdout/stderr fds
+> from parent, so their logs are mixed on stderr, but stdout is app only.
+> uWSGI is silent on stdout AFAIK.

 With this information I set up first part of the puzzle -- Django application.
-See [LOGGING][src/demo/demo/settings.py] and two simple [views with logging][src/demo/demo/settings.py].
+See [LOGGING](src/demo/demo/settings.py#L127-L150) and two simple [views with logging](src/demo/app1/views.py#L7-L15).
 If you try it in your local environment with internal `runserver` command, you will see log messages mixed into `runserver` acesss logs.

 Second part is uWSGI.
-Its launch is invoked inside container by this [Dockerfile commands][Dockerfile].
+Its launch is invoked inside container by this [Dockerfile commands](Dockerfile#L11-L17).

 Last beast is Nginx.
 It just listening on HTTP and forwarding traffic to `uwsgi`.